mpirvu/TechXchange2003/README.md

 10. Deploy the services in OCP

-      > **NOTE**: If you are working on a cluster that is shared with others, please ensure that you are using a unique project name.
-We recommend using the format sccproject- followed by your initials.
-For example, sccproject-rm.

-    1. Create and switch to the "sccproject-[Your initial]" namespace:
+    1. Go to the Knative directory:
        ```
-       oc new-project sccproject-[Your initial]

-       oc project sccproject-[Your initial]
-       ```

-    2. Go to the Knative directory:
-       ```
        cd Knative
        ```

-    3. Validate that yaml files have the correct images specified:
+    2. Validate that yaml files have the correct images specified:
        ```
        grep "image:" *.yaml
        ```
        The image should start with `image-registry.openshift-image-registry.svc:5000/` followed by the name of the project where the images were pushed (`default`) and followed by the image name and tag.

-    4. Deploy mongodb:
+    3. Deploy mongodb:

       > **NOTE**: If you are working on a cluster that is shared with others, please ensure that you are using a unique project name.
 We recommend using the format sccproject- followed by your initials.
 For example, sccproject-rm.